University of Delaware: Athletics

+Intrastate competition

+In November 2007, it was announced that the University of Delaware and Delaware State University would have their first game against each other, the game being in the first round of the NCAA Division I Football Championship Subdivision playoffs.
+The game was played on November 23, with University of Delaware winning 44–7.
+Delaware has won all of the regular season match-ups, which have been called the Route 1 Rivalry.
+In all, the two schools played eleven games between 2007 and 2022.
+In 2019, UD and DSU announced that they have scheduled six games against each other from 2024 through 2030, including the first two games at DSU's Alumni Stadium.

 Controversies

-Handling of violence by students and on campus
+Handling of violence

 In October 2021, a sophomore male student was accused of assaulting a female student in an off-campus apartment, allegedly having held her captive there for about four hours after choking her unconscious and threatening to kill her.
 This all happened before throwing her down a flight of stairs.
 Although he was later arrested on assault, kidnapping and other charges and suspended from the university and barred from its campus, many students protested the perceived inaction from the university which took five days to issue a statement about the incident.
 The university's lack of a timely response was also highlighted by a student in 2019 who protested after the Title IX process was extended to 100 days instead of the mandated 60 days.

 Orientation

 In the fall of 2007, the university implemented a new residence-life education program that was criticized for forcing students into polarizing discussions.
 The program was abandoned in November of the same year.